Thinking About Joining? FAQ

 You can sign up to our email list to stay up to date with what’s happening in ACT Labor, hear from Labor MPs, and find out about upcoming opportunities or events.

-Get in touch with your Member of Parliament
+Get in touch with your local MP

 Our elected members are there to represent their communities.
 If there is something in particular you want to talk about we encourage you to reach out to your local member.
 You can find all your Labor representatives here.